 - Conversely, bowling an introvert over with too much energy

 - Reacting negatively to anything they share with you, or making them feel judged

 - Failing to make eye contact (e.g. staring at your notes or laptop)

 - Talking too much (or talking about yourself)

 - Interrogating or using “stress” techniques

 We strongly recommend that all companies seeking top talent engage in a rigorous program of interview observations—essentially “pair ups” where one individual manages the dialogue with the candidate and the other takes notes while observing the quality of rapport.
 The observers should feel comfortable giving a full and honest debrief to the interviewer to help them learn.

 Another great way to get a “temperature check” on candidate rapport is to talk to the people you have recently hired.
 Ask them about their entire hiring experience, and encourage them to be honest about every interaction they had with your organization.
+It can be helpful to have a single point of contact from your recruiting team for these discussions who can reinforce confidentiality.
 It is also very useful to have a debrief conversation with candidates who declined your offer or otherwise stepped out of your process—set up a 15 minute call with them in a spirit of learning and improvement.
 They may be reluctant to bash your process (they likely feel bad for abandoning you, after all), but if you approach them in a spirit of true learning and growth, you are likely to be surprised by the insights you gather.